kushaldas/lym/docs/startingcommands.rst

 wc command
 -----------

-*wc* is an useful command which can help us to count newline, word and bytes of a file.
+*wc*, short for *word count*, is an useful command which can help us to count newlines, words and bytes of a file.

 ::